 Prior to establishing the debt ceiling, Congress was required to approve each issuance of debt in a separate piece of legislation.
 The debt ceiling was first enacted in 1917 through the Second Liberty Bond Act and was set at $11.5 billion to simplify the process and enhance borrowing flexibility.
 In 1939, Congress created the first aggregate debt limit covering nearly all government debt and set it at $45 billion, about 10 percent above total debt at the time.

 Since the end of World War II, Congress and the President have modified the debt ceiling more than 100 times, according to the Congressional Research Service.
 During the 1980s, the debt ceiling was increased from less than $1 trillion to nearly $3 trillion.
 Over the course of the 1990s, it was doubled to nearly $6 trillion, and in the 2000s it was again doubled to over $12 trillion.
 The Budget Control Act of 2011 automatically raised the debt ceiling by $900 billion and gave the President authority to increase the limit by an additional $1.2 trillion (for a total of $2.1 trillion) to $16.39 trillion.
-Lawmakers have suspended the debt limit, rather than raising it by a specific dollar amount, seven times since February 2013.
+Lawmakers have suspended the debt limit, rather than raising it by a specific dollar amount, seven times since the beginning of 2013.
 The debt limit was increased – not suspended – twice in 2021, mostly recently in a December 2021 bill that formally increased the limit to $31.381 trillion.